t0t0r0-cat/AudioMuse-AI/README.md

 If you tested with CPU older than the suggested requirements, please track this in an issue ticket reporting your feedback.

+### (Optional) Experimental Nvidia Support

+NVidia GPU support is available for the worker process.
+This can significantly speed up processing of tracks.

+This has been tested with an NVidia RX 3060 running CUDA 12.9 and Driver V575.64.05.
+During testing, the worker used up to 10GiB of VRAM but your mileage may vary.

+See [Building the Nvidia Worker](#building-nvidia-worker) section for more details.

 ## **Configuration Parameters**

 These are the parameters accepted for this script.
 You can pass them as environment variables using, for example, /deployment/deployment.yaml in this repository.